mrnaglejr/Homework-Assignments/README.md

 Since the merchant doesn't see the credit card information whether during a point of sale transaction or online transaction, this increases the security of the payment transaction so that the credit card information can't be used fraudulently.

-Now Pay can be used accross the other devices, such as Apple Watch, iPad, iMac, and Macbook
+Now Pay can be used across the other devices, such as Apple Watch, iPad, iMac, and MacBook

 ![Apple September 2014 Event](https://www.youtube.com/watch?v=38IqQpwPe7s)(https://en.wikipedia.org/wiki/Apple_Pay)
 ![Wikipedia page about  Pay](https://en.wikipedia.org/wiki/Apple_Pay)
 ---
 ### Who was Pay intended to service
-Pay was indended to be used by customers that owned an iPhone, iPad, and/or a Mac computer.
+Pay was intended to be used by customers that owned an iPhone, iPad, and/or a Mac computer.
 Google Wallet is Google's mobile payment.
 Both systems allow contactless payments using NFC technology.
 However, Google Wallet uses a more traditional PIN based authentication system which allows for older mobile devices.
 The additional intended use is security and reduce credit card fraud.
 Both payment platforms doesn't share the customer's credit card information with the merchant reducing the chance of the credit card information falling into the wrong hands.
 Which in turn limits the financial institutions and/or merchants losses incurred from fraudulent transactions.